-To put the transmitter into standby mode, set the TXOUT menu on the locator to STDBY using the "Changing transmitter power output" procedure described above.
+To put the transmitter into standby mode, set the TXOUT menu on the locator to STDBY using the "Changing transmitter power output" procedure described above in section 13.2

 This will disable the transmitter output.

 To re-activate the transmitter output, select any power mode from LOW to BOOST using the same procedure.